Corinne Peters

 Corinne Peters (née Laliberte; born 1960) is a Canadian curler from Winnipeg, Manitoba.
 She is the twin sister of Connie Laliberte, with whom she played on the Canadian and World championship team of 1984.
-She also known as Corrine Webb and played as alternate for Laliberte at the 1993 Scott Tournament of Hearts.
+She was also known as Corrine Webb and played as alternate for Laliberte at the 1993 Scott Tournament of Hearts.

 Peters was inducted into the Manitoba Curling Hall of Fame in 2001.